Conquer Candida Naturally:

 Soil Based Probiotics and Candida:

-I only recommend a soil-based probiotic as lactobacillus strains are often not well tolerated by individuals with Candiasis.
-The Prescript Assist probiotics contain a proprietary formula of humic and fulvic acids that help support the growth and development of the good microbes within the intestinal tract.
+I recommend a soil-based probiotic that also contains S Boulardi and researched strains of lactobacillus and bifidobacterium to overcome Candiasis.
+The SBO probiotics contain a proprietary formula of humic and fulvic acids that help support the growth and development of the good microbes within the intestinal tract.

 Both humic and fulvic acids are major organic constituents of soil, coal, streams, lakes and ocean water.
 They help to bind and eliminate yeast organisms while the spore forming microbes compete with the attachment sites in the gut and help to kick out the yeast and bad bacteria (21).